 - Ensuring that the Company's financial reports are correct and reliable, and information disclosed shall be adequate.
 The Audit Committee shall coordinate with the external auditor and the executives on the quarterly and yearly financial reports. - 2.
 Reviewing the suitability and effectiveness of the Company's internal control system and suggesting any revision if needed or deemed important.
 Such revision shall be presented to the Company's Board of Directors and jointly reviewed with the external and internal auditors. - 3.
 Ensuring that the Company is in compliance with relevant laws and regulations. - 4.
 Appointing, nominating, dismissing the auditor of the Company and proposing its remuneration to the Board of Directors as well as attending the meetings alone with the auditor without the management at least once a year. - 5.
 Ensuring that the Company's internal audit plan meets the generally accepted standards. - 6.
-Ensuring that the accuracy and completeness of the Company's information disclosure in respect of the related party transactions or issue that may cause a conflict of interest against the Company. - 7.
+Considering related transaction or transaction that may cause conflict of interest in compliance with the laws and regulations of the Stock Exchange of Thailand.
+This is to ensure that the transaction is sensible and provides maximum benefit to the Company. - 7.
 Ensuring that the best suitable and efficient risk management system is deployed. - 8.
 Reporting the Audit Committee's performance to the Board of Directors at least 4 times a year. - 9.
 Appointing, transferring or dismissing the internal audit manager or other relevant persons. - 10.
 Requesting the managers, executives or employees of the Company to provide information or submit relevant documents, if necessary. - 11.
 Hiring, by board's authorization, a third party to render opinions or advise. - 12.
 Creating the corporate governance report and publishing in the Company's annual report.
 The corporate governance report shall be duly signed by the Chairman of the Audit Committee. - 13.
 Performing the self-assessment and reporting to the Board of Directors along with operational issue findings. - 14.
 Reviewing and amending the charter of the Audit Committee. - 15.
 Performing any other works assigned by the Board of Directors which is within the scope of duties of the Audit Committee.